 - Moles are common small flesh-colored, tan, brown, or black spots on the skin.

 - Sun exposure in childhood causes an increase in the number of moles.

-- Most moles appear by age 20 or 30.
+- Most moles appear by age 30.

 - Moles may be mistaken for freckles and other skin growths.